mcity/octane-api/README.md

 * 12/12/19 - Release .0.7 fixes for Socket.IO message type declarations, scenario storage and enumeration, lighting modules, power control for intersections, sensors and lights.
 Additional fixes for V2X radio supported/enabled.
 * 12/12/19 - Release .0.8 Power control of sensors updated to add ability to control power at multiple levels through use of patch.
 * 03/31/20 - Release .0.9 Add lighting control, garage door control, and initial implementations for safety devices.
 Multi-tenant facility support was added along with session management endpoints.
 Initial point of interest socket messages, along with work to support multiple map overlays at a facility.
 Intersection support has been enhanced by adding stop block enumeration for intersections with support.
+* 04/10/20 - Cleanup of this repository and additional documentation.
+Additions to .9 spec to handle PSM V2X broadcast.

 # Contributing to OCTANE
 To contribute to releases, submit requests through the GitHub issues feature for discussion or proposed changed via Pull Requests.